 Sometimes We Feel Like We Are Not Good Enough

-This feels often snowballs because society is often filled with toxic competition and comparison.
-In schools, in the media, even sometimes through distorted religious teachings, we are often learn to compare ourselves or with some standard of perfection and to feel shame and even self-loathing if we are not achieving the same kind of success.
+And the feeling often snowballs because we receive social messages encouraging such unhelpful comparison.
+For example, in schools, in the media, and even sometimes through distorted religious teachings, we learn to compare ourselves or with some standard of perfection and to feel shame if we can’t achieve it.

-While this feeling is common, we do not have to dwell in it, and we can even learn how to head such feelings off at the pass.
+While the feeling of not being good enough is common, we do not have to dwell in it.
+And we can even learn how to head such feelings off at the pass.
 Here are four things you can do when you feel like you are not good enough.

 Searching for Love, Happiness and Meaning

-One: Realize that what you are actually searching for is love, happiness, and meaning, and you have everything you need inside you to cultivate these things.
-(And if this sounds, hokey, stay with me.
-I will explain.)
+One: Realize that what you are actually searching for is love, happiness, and meaning.
+And you have everything you need inside you to cultivate these things.

 We pursue success and being good enough as a means of gaining love, happiness, and meaning.

 To see this more clearly, imagine how you would feel if you became extremely successful, but no one cared or noticed it.
 This experience would decrease the meaning of your success in your eyes.
-It would no longer be valuable to you, and you would instead pursue some kind of success or accomplishment that others did recognize.
+Your success would likely no longer be valuable to you, and you would instead pursue some kind of success or accomplishment that others did recognize.

 Realizing this is important.
-It helps us to understand what we really want: love, happiness, and meaning.
+That’s because it helps us to understand what we really want: love, happiness, and meaning.
 If we understand what we really want, we can understand better how to get these important gifts.

 Two: The second thing we can do when we do not feel good enough is to switch from performance-oriented living to being-oriented living.

-Love, happiness, and meaning are good and beautiful things to pursue, but the best way to get these things is to switch from performance-oriented living to being-oriented living.
+Love, happiness, and meaning are certainly good and beautiful things to pursue.
+But the best way to get these things is to switch from performance-oriented living to being-oriented living.

 When we live according to performance-oriented living, we believe that we are not lovable and that our life does not have meaning unless we meet some external standards of success, beauty, accomplishments, wealth, fame, etc. The problem with performance-oriented living is that the standards of performance are arbitrary, unreliable, fickle, and they are not a good means of achieving what we actually want.